|

 and features a wide selection of roses from various rose hybridizers. www.HeirloomRoses.com

-be expected each year in the various climate zones of the United States,
+This map shows, in detail, the lowest temperatures that can be expected each year in the various climate zones of the United States,

 Canada, and Mexico.
 Plant hardiness is generally specified by zone,